mzazon/awesome-cloud-projects/gcp/e-commerce-personalization-retail-api-functions/e-commerce-personalization-retail-api-functions.md

    echo "✅ User events tracking function deployed successfully"
    ```

-   This function creates a dual-track system: events are sent to the Retail API for machine learning training while user profiles are maintained in Firestore for additional personalization features.
+   This function creates a dual-track system: events are sent to the Vertex AI Search for Commerce API for machine learning training while user profiles are maintained in Firestore for additional personalization features.
 This hybrid approach enables both algorithmic and rule-based personalization strategies.

 4. **Create Cloud Function for Recommendation Serving**: